Current State of Things (2024 Edition)

 Recapping Free Agency and the Draft

-To make the money work for Mayfield, Evans, and Winfield, someone did need to be moved, and the Bucs opted to trade Carlton Davis III, who was one of the starting corners for the past several seasons.
-Davis played an integral role guarding the opposing teams' best wide receiver each game, a responsibility he shared with Jamel Dean, who is still on the roster.
+To make the money work for Mayfield, Evans, and Winfield, someone did need to be moved, and the Bucs opted to trade Carlton Davis III, who was one of the starting corners (players who guard the wide receivers and try to deflect and intercept passes) for the past several seasons.
+Davis played an integral role guarding the opposing teams' best receiver each game, a responsibility he shared with Jamel Dean, who is still on the roster.
 Davis was set to become a free agent next season and Tampa felt Dean could promoted to the full-time role of guarding the best receivers.
 So Davis and his contract were traded to the Detroit Lions, which helped Tampa get back under the salary cap and the Bucs also received Detroit's 3rd round pick.

 Then in April the draft had arrived, and the Bucs owned the 26th overall pick.
 Tampa used the selection on Graham Barton, an interior offensive lineman with high upside.
 Barton should help Tampa shore up an o-line that struggled in run blocking and provide Mayfield with some additional pass protection.
 Tampa's next pick was at 57 where they selected Chris Braswell, an athletic linebacker from Alabama who should help with the pass-rush and pressuring opposing QB's.
 The Bucs then had two 3rd round picks (their own, and the one they acquired from Detroit for the Davis trade), which were used on Tykee Smith, a defensive back from Georgia, and Jalen McMillan, a Wide Receiver from Washington.
 Smith helps address the need in the secondary from trading away Davis while McMillan provides depth to a receiver group looking for a true third option behind Evans and Chris Godwin, and may have a chance to grow into a larger role down the road as those two age.
 Tampa had 3 picks on the 3rd and final day which were used on a running back, guard, and then tight end.